arnorhs/fi/readme.md

 1. Becuase somebody had to
 2. Functions are first class citizens in javascript, so why not make use of that
 3. It could potentially lead to some interesting use cases

-### Installation

-The library is distributed as an npm module:

-    npm install fi

-If you want to use this in the browser you can use [Browserify](https://github.com/substack/node-browserify) for all your npm needs.

-I also plan to make a client side ready version, hit me up with a github issue if you're interested in seeing that happen sooner.

 ### Contributions: